SEPTEMBER 30 2021

 * The number of newspaper articles in the SimCity 2000 newspapers page has almost doubled.

-* Thanks to Travis G., many of the Former Restaurants have gotten updated, including Arby's, Bennigan's, Burger King, and McDonald's.
+* Thanks to South Texas Retail, many of the Former Restaurants have gotten updated, including Arby's, Bennigan's, Burger King, and McDonald's.
 More to come in the next update!

-* The closed Kroger list received a mild update (also thanks to Travis G.).
+* The closed Kroger list received a mild update (also thanks to South Texas Retail).

 * The Games section got a minor update.
 I added NewCity earlier ("impressions" page only) for Reddit, but I just haven't played games much in the last few months.
 Still, it covers a lot of the good heavy hitters, including Super Mario 64, Hotline Miami, and Riven: The Sequel to Myst.
 I've also gotten a couple of more stars since writing the Mario 64 review.